-Since the Blue Cash Preferred Card from American Express reintroduced its great welcome offer last week (waived annual fee the first year, $300 cashback bonus) and people are more budget-conscious than they’ve been in a while, I thought it’d be good to compare Amex’s two Blue Cash cards: the Everyday and Preferred.
+Both the Blue Cash Preferred® Card from American Express and Blue Cash Everyday® Card from American Express recently introduced great welcome offers.
+Plus, people are more budget-conscious than they’ve been in a while, so I thought it’d be good to compare Amex’s two Blue Cash cards: the Everyday and Preferred.

 I hold both cards — and will explain why in a couple of minutes.